The Battle on the Ivory Road.

 I remember the grass opening in front of me and a vicious, green, tusked face staring with a mix of cruelty and animal stupidity.
 I do not remember striking it, but I remember a pain that reverberated through my arm and a bloody tulwar.

 The grass shook like in a storm and the sound of combat drowned everything else.
 I walked blind, searching for a comrade.
 I found one.
 His killer was gnawing his arm when I found him.
 A moment later he was beating my shield with a mattock.
 I was sure my arm would break, but then something flew close to my face and the cannibal fell to the ground, a chakkar embedded in his skull.
-I never learned who throw it.
+I never learned who threw it.

 Those are my memories from my first combat.
 All the others were lost, if I ever had them.
 I do not know how long it lasted.
 Things only got clearer when I heard a voice I had learned to hate but that now sounded like a godsend.